annechanchan/KubeScrape_PrometheusManifests/README.md

     - ports: 8080, 8081

 ## Instructions
-To deploy the K8 objects in the "Manifest" files into your cluster, please follow the below easy 3-4 steps:
+To deploy the K8 objects in the "Manifest" files into your cluster, please follow the below 4 steps:

 (Optional Step) Fork this repository to your Github repositories.
 (This will allow you to save any file updates to your repo).
 1. Clone the repo